carbon-design-system/carbon-components-vue/packages/core/src/components/cv-button/cv-button-notes.md

 As per CvButton with the addition of

+- selected: whether the Button is currently selected
 - tip-text: String displayed in tip
 - tip-position: top, left, bottom or right
 - tip-alignment: start, center or end.